The Jam

-While the Jam shared the "angry young man" outlook and fast tempo of the mid-1970s British punk rock movement, in contrast with it the band wore smartly tailored suits reminiscent of English pop-bands in the early 1960s and incorporated mainstream 1960s rock and R&B influences into its sound, particularly from the Who's work of that period and also drew influence from the work of the Kinks and the music of American Motown.
-This placed the act at the forefront of the 1970s–1980s nascent Mod Revival movement.
-With many of the band's lyrics about working class life, Jam biographer Sean Egan commented that they "took social protest and cultural authenticity to the top of the charts."

-The band drew upon a variety of stylistic influences over the course of their career, including 1960s beat music, soul, rhythm and blues and psychedelic rock, as well as 1970s punk and new wave.
-The trio were known for their melodic pop songs, their distinctly English flavour and their mod image.
-The band launched the career of Paul Weller, who went on to form the Style Council and later his solo career.
+The band drew upon a variety of stylistic influences over the course of their career, including 1970s punk and new wave and 1960s beat music, soul and rhythm and blues.
+The trio were known for their melodic pop songs, their distinctly English take on social commentary, and their mod image.
+The band launched the career of Paul Weller, who went on to form the Style Council and later started a solo career.
 Weller wrote and sang most of the Jam's original compositions and played lead guitar, using a Rickenbacker 330.
-Bruce Foxton provided backing vocals and prominent basslines, which were the foundation of many of the band's songs, including the hits "Down in the Tube Station at Midnight", "The Eton Rifles", "Going Underground" and "Town Called Malice" mainly using a Rickenbacker 4001 or a Fender Precision Bass, as well as, on rare occasions, an Epiphone Rivoli.
+Bruce Foxton provided backing vocals and prominent basslines, which were the foundation of many of the band's songs, including the hits "Down in the Tube Station at Midnight", "The Eton Rifles", "Going Underground" and "Town Called Malice".